EnochRick/NiagaraScratchPad/How to SFTP into a busted jace.md

 2) Authenticate and log into the shell

 3) Configure your Laptop to be able to access the JACE at its current IP:
-    **Example:** If your jace is at 10.0.0.20, 255.255.255.0, then set your laptop up to use a static ip of 10.0.0.21 with the same subnet mask
+    **Example:** If your jace is at `10.0.0.20` with a subnet mask of `255.255.255.0`, then set your laptop up to use a static ip of `10.0.0.21` with the same subnet mask.
+Then direct connect the jace to your laptop ethernet port.

-5) Enable the SFTP, use the default port of 22 to make life easy
+5) Enable the SFTP, use the default port of 22 in the serial shell of the jace.  it'll warn you to

 6) Open a windows command prompt once SFTP is enabled on the JACE